Multi-Robot Pickup and Delivery via Distributed Resource Allocation: Simulations on Gazebo

 We now describe more in detail the components of the proposed architecture.
 As said, the distributed optimization layer handles the cooperative solution of the pickup and delivery problem.
 It consists of a set of optimization processes, one for each robot, that perform the steps of Algorithm~\ref{alg:algorithm}.
-We underline that, thanks to the ROS~2 framework, these optimization processes are independent among each other and perform communications over the TCP/IP stack.
-As such, the proposed architecture is purely distributed.
 At the beginning of the simulation, each optimization node gathers the information on the pickup and delivery requests and evaluates the cost vector $c_i$ (i.e. the robot-to-task distances) and the local constraint sets $Z_i$.
 We stress that these computations are performed independently for each robot on different processes, without having access to the other robot information.
 After the initialization, robots start communicating and performing the steps of the distributed algorithm proposed in Section~\ref{sec:alg_description}.
 To implement Algorithm~\ref{alg:algorithm}, we used the \textsc{disropt} Python package~\cite{farina2019disropt}, which provides the needed features to encode the algorithm steps and is compatible with the \textsc{ChoiRbot} framework (see also~\cite{testa2020choirbot}).
 As soon as the distributed optimization procedure completes, robots start moving towards the assigned tasks.
 Due to constraint~\eqref{eq:PDVRP_coupling_constr}, suboptimal solutions of problem~\eqref{eq:PDVRP} may lead more than one robot to perform the same task.
 Thus, the robot communicates to a so-called \textsc{Auth} node that it wants to start a particular task.
 If the task has been already taken care of by another robot, the \textsc{Auth} node denies authorization and the robot performs the next one.
+In such a way, redundant assignments are avoided.
 The target positions are then communicated to the local trajectory planning layer and then fed to the low-level controllers to steer the robots over the requests positions.
 The controller nodes interact with Gazebo, which simulates the robot dynamics and provides the pose of each robot.

 We have experimentally found that a satisfying tuning of the distributed algorithm is as follows.
 The robots perform $250$ iterations with local allocation initialized as in Algorithm~\ref{alg:algorithm}.
 For the first $125$ iterations they use the diminishing step size $\alpha^t = 0.005/(t + 1)$, then they use a constant step size (equal to the last computed one).
 Because of the constant step size, the final allocation fed to the thresholding operation~\eqref{eq:alg_rounding} is the running average computed from iteration $126$ on, i.e.